 1. The trade-offs of moving to DC, per Travel & Leisure: well, I gained better transit, intelligent locals, monuments and museums, and lost on pretty much every other count.
 Can’t say it’s too far off the mark, honestly, but

 2. So, why does this feel like so much smaller of a city?
 Because it is, and somehow it didn’t really sink in until I ran some numbers via the ever-useful FreeDemographics.com (albeit Census 2000, of course).
-Why a little storefront food co-op could succeed in Logan Square but maybe not in Capitol East (where the H Street Community Market recently threw in the towel after years of organizing):
+Why a little storefront food co-op could succeed in Logan Square but maybe not on Capitol Hill (where the H Street Community Market recently threw in the towel after years of organizing):

 Dill Pickle Food Co-op: 87,979 people and 28,926 HHs within 1 mile